How To Choose The Best Face Mask

 DIY Cotton Mask: Masks with just one or two layers of permeable fabric or those that expose the nose are ineffective in protecting against airborne viruses.
 A scarf or mask without insulation is largely decorative.
 If light easily passes through the fibers, virus particles can pass through.
 People following DIY patterns with scrap fabric often produce masks that fall into this category.
 People around the world are fashioning makeshift PPE of everything from paper napkins to plastic water bottles.
 A study reveals that homemade masks are better than nothing but not as good as surgical masks.
 And surgical masks are not as good as N95, KN95, or FFP2.

 Masks having many layers of filtration but no ventilator valve can hinder breathing.
 So wearers who remove them within a few minutes have no protection.
 With extended use of masks sans appropriate ventilation, there is a risk of suffocation—especially among young children and those with weak lungs.
-In sterile environments, doctors might not wear masks with respirators.
+In sterile environments, doctors might not wear masks with respirators or wear a surgical mask over a respirator mask.

 Proper Mask Doffing